alikureishy/ROBO-followme-project/README.md

 #### Learning Rate

 I started with a learning rate of 0.01, which was too high because the training and validation losses fluctuated a lot during training.
 I reduced that to 0.001, which proved to be sufficient to produce a smooth asymptotic training loss curve, and a reasonably smooth validation loss curve too, before stopping the training.

+Here is a side-by-side illustration of the validation loss for each learning rate used.

 #### Batch Size
 On my local machine, where I started the training attempts, a batch size of 32 seemed more appropriate given the memory constraints of the system.
 I could theoretically try increasing the batch size when I moved over to AWS, but I did not attempt that.